How to Calculate Your Royalties from Single Music

 The All Uploads tab displays a history of all of the files that you’ve ever uploaded into Good Splits.

 The Payments tab is where you’ll be able to see all of the payments that you owe your collaborators.
-If you’re using our direct payments feature, you’ll also be able to pay your collaborators directly.

 See?
 We promised it would be easy.